lakshbhatnagar/pythonpro-for-houdini/README.md

 # Python Pro for Houdini
 Codename : Python Pro for Houdini.

-Python Pro is a tool created by Laksh Bhatnagar.
+Python Pro is a tool created for Houdini.
 It creates a easy to understand programming interface for artist to automate and create new tools for Houdini software.